-Top 10 Best Christmas Gifts for Firefighters 2017
+Top 10 Best Gifts for Firefighters 2018

 Buy the Vertico Shower and Pool Sandals here.

-6. Travelmall Hanging Toiletry Bag
+6. Samtour Hanging Toiletry Bag

 I’m noticing, as I check Big Dylan’s suggested list of firefighter gifts, that there are a lot of personal grooming items.
 Makes sense for a couple of reasons: firefighters are kind of like turtles, in that they have to practically carry their home with them wherever they go; secondly, Big Dylan is a really well groomed guy.
-He would love — any firefighter would love — the Travelmall Hanging Toiletry Bag.
+He would love — any firefighter would love — the Samtour Hanging Toiletry Bag.
 You could call it a dopp kit but, really, it’s like an SDK — Super Dopp Kit.
 The thing unzips and unravels to reveal all the compartments (there are six) AND, coolest of all, you can hang this on the towel hook on the back of the bathroom door so it’s super easy to access all your stuff.
 It’s made of waterproof and scratch resistant oxford fabric and, besides the hangability factor, it has a convenient strap for the old grab-and-go when it’s all folded and zipped up.
-For an even lower price point, the bag comes in a teal color.

-Buy the Travelmall Hanging Toiletry Bag here.
+Buy the Samtour Hanging Toiletry Bag here.

 Don’t forget that when firefighters respond to calls, it doesn’t always include a fire.
-More often than not, they’re assisting someone with a medical condition and that’s why it’s important to have a good watch with a second hand so they can check vitals, according to Big Dylan.
+More often than not, they’re assisting someone with a medical condition and that’s why it’s important to have a good watch with a second hand so they can check vitals.
 Obviously it makes sense, and this watch makes a ton of sense.
-This firefighter gift — the Casio G-Shock — not only has an easy-to-see second hand, it also has a stopwatch function (among many other functions this great watch offers).
-The G-Shock is Casio’s legendary creation that withstands just about as much rough use you can throw at it.
-This watch is also water resistant to 200 meters, meaning that the firefighter doesn’t have to worry about splashes from the firehose.
-Of course, Casio makes a million different kinds of watches with all sorts of features, and you can check them out here.
-We did, though, make sure that this watch we’re suggesting is available before Christmas and it’s got one of the more easy-to-read faces you’ll find in a G-Shock.
-This one also has a “step tracker,” which you know is handy because firefighters do all sorts of steppin’ on the job and we want them to always take care of themselves because we need them.
+This firefighter gift — the Casio G-Shock — not only has an easy-to-see seconds readout, it also has a stopwatch function (among many other functions this great watch offers).
+Just some of this watch’s features include:

-Buy the Casio G-Shock GMAS130-1A Wrist Watch here.
+Buy the Casio Master of G Stainless Steel G-Shock here.

-8. Leatherman Wingman Multi-Tool
+8. Leatherman Wingman Stainless Steel Multi-Tool

 Of course a Leatherman is a great firefighter gift.
 They’re always working on something and finding themselves in situations where they just might need any one of the 14 tools that come with the Wingman.
 The Wingman only requires one hand to open and use all the tools: very practical.
 While Big D can do with his teeth practically anything the Leatherman can do, let’s point out that the Wingman features these tools:

-Note: UPDATE: this post was updated on April 23, 2018.
-We switched to a different (better, we think) version of the legendary Casio G-Shock watch and we updated all pricing.